-Italy implements policy actions in four out of the six policy areas of the MOVING framework.
+Italy implements policy actions in 4 out of the 6 policy areas of the MOVING framework.
 One policy area achieved a good assessment: increasing physical activity through public communication which builds behaviour change skills (N).

-No policy actions were identified in two out of the six policy areas which included structures and surroundings which promote physical activity (V) and transport infrastructures which promote active societies (I).
+No policy actions were identified in 2 out of the 6 policy areas, which included structures and surroundings which promote physical activity (V) and transport infrastructures which promote active societies (I).
 Therefore, these policy areas should be prioritised.
 National government action and good policy design in areas V and I is key to improving overall environments that enable physical activity.

 This country snapshot presents detailed results of the MOVING policy index for Italy.
 Full index results are outlined in the MOVING policy brief (pdf), which compares Italy with other European countries and explains the methods for producing this snapshot and the index.